yonis-savary/sharp-php/Docs/logic/controllers.md

 ## Controller trait

-If you want to group your logic and routes declarations, you can make a class that use the `Controller` trait
+If you want to group your logic and routes declarations, you can make a class that uses the `Controller` trait

 When `Router` loads your application routes, it will call the `declareRoutes()` method of every `Controller` and give itself as a parameter